About

 I primarily conduct therapy using Acceptance and Commitment therapy (ACT), which is focused on learning to live a meaningful life—even when things feel messy, uncertain, or chaotic.
 Knowing that we're only able to change so many of life's circumstances, the goal of ACT is to increase a person's psychological flexibility, which is another way of saying "finding new ways to adapt and grow even when life sucks."
 Within this, ACT includes six core processes of mindfulness, acceptance, committed action, values, self as context, and cognitive defusion.
 If I get too much into this stuff, I start to really nerd out, so I'll stop myself here.
 What you do need to know, is that I see therapy as a collaborative process in which we work to identify factors that are out of your control, cope with the ones that aren't, and figure out what will make your life meaningful for you.
 Sprinkled in with all of this, I often use elements of Cognitive Behavioral Therapy, Interpersonal Process, Humanistic Therapy, or Relational-Cultural Therapy.

-I identify as a white, cisgender, lesbian, (mostly) able-bodied, neurodivergent female, and my own identities and life experiences greatly influence the way I show up in my personal life and my professional work.
+I identify as a white, cisgender, queer, (mostly) able-bodied, neurodivergent female, and my own identities and life experiences greatly influence the way I show up in my personal life and my professional work.
 I am committed to the ongoing work of becoming antiracist and understanding my role in creating systemic change for folks with marginalized identities.
 I highly value being authentic and genuine in all my interactions with other humans, and I invite and encourage my clients to do the same.
 I firmly believe that showing up authentically to the therapeutic space allows opportunity for optimal acceptance and healing.
 I enjoy working with clients who have similar identities to mine as much as I enjoy working with clients from various backgrounds.
 To me, the key piece is willingness to show up as you are.

 We may be a good fit if: